QubitExplorer/Recommender-System/README.md

 11. Sequence-Based Similarity,
 12. Deep Collaborative Filtering with Embeddings (via Neural Networks),
 13. Transformer Models for Sequential Recommendations (e.g., BERT4Rec), and
-14. In life science application (some techniques used for DNA Sequencing to find the similarities, which clould also be leveraged for RC)
+14. In life science application (some techniques used for DNA Sequencing to find the similarities, which could also be leveraged for RS)
 15. Other Hybrid Approches.

 Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.
 Ref: https://recbole.io/